arsduo/newsgirl/README.md

 system is it makes it easy to track and document our changes, since each is accessible through the Github API.

-To take advantage of that, we use Changelogger internally at 6W to manage communication with our various client teams, alerting them to new features and API changes as we merge code in.
+To take advantage of that, we use MustachedOctoTyrion internally at 6W to manage communication with our various client teams, alerting them to new features and API changes as we merge code in.
 As an open-source project, other teams with similar workflows will, I hope, find this useful.